NIVANorge/ferrybox-api-demo/README.md

 The end point expect/accept the following parameters:
 * Time range for the query, can be given in different ways (see bellow), default is the last week
-* type (string): return type of the query, "json" (default), "geojson", "csv", and "excel" is currently supported, "json" is the default. "geojson" is only valid if one of the passed uuids is for a gpstrack.
 * n (integer): approximate number of data-points to return from the query
 * dt (string or flaot): time span for time aggregation of query.
 Must be a valid ISO8601 time span string (without begin and end time) like "P1D4H" or a float with the number of seconds in the time